dolphindb/Tutorials_EN/streaming_tutorial.md

 tableInsert(pubTable,vtimestamp,vtemp)
 ```

-- batchSize：an integer indicating the number of messages to trigger batch processing.
-If it is positive, the handler does not process incoming messages until their number reaches batchSize.
+- batchSize: an integer indicating the number of messages to trigger batch processing.
+If it is positive, the handler does not process incoming messages until their number reaches 'batchSize'.
 If it is unspecified or non-positive, the handler processes the incoming messages as soon as they come in.

 In the following example, 'batchSize' is set to 11.
 ```